 Any server running Sensor(s) must be listed under Configuration " Servers.
 The Console server is automatically added during installation.

-To add a new server, click the [+] button from the title bar of the Configuration " Servers panel.
-To change the configuration of an existing server, go to Configuration " Servers and click its name.
+To add a new server, click the <+> button from the title bar of the Configuration " Servers panel.
+To configure an existing server, go to Configuration " Servers and click its name.